fadalboud/Test/README.md

 $ roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
 ```

-To send navigation goals to the navigation goal stack, you can use the 2D Nav Goal in Rviz or run:
+To send navigation goals to the navigation goal stack, you can use the 2D Nav Goal in Rviz or run the following code to use move_base_msgs.msg:
 ```
 ```